v-scornell/MD-100T00-Windows10/Instructions/Labs/0703-Managing Windows Update Settings.md

 _Note: For the lab setup, the Windows Update service is disabled.
 The above command is not necessary to run in typical Windows 10 scenarios._

-4. Close Windows PowerShell.
+5. Close Windows PowerShell.

-5. Select **Start**, and then select the **Settings** icon.
+6. Select **Start**, and then select the **Settings** icon.

-6. In **Settings**, select **Update & Security**.

-7. Under **Update & Security**, select **Windows Update**.
+7. In **Settings**, select **Windows Update**.

 8. On the **Windows Update** tab, select **Advanced options**.

-9. On the **Advanced options** page, under **Update options**, enable the **Receive updates for other Microsoft products when you update Windows** option.
+9. On the **Advanced options** page, enable the **Receive updates for other Microsoft products **option.

-10. On the **Advanced options** page, scroll down under **Update notifications** enable the **Show a notification when your PC requires a restart to finish updating** option.
+10. On the **Advanced options** page, enable the **Notify me when a restart is required to finish updating** option.

 11. Scroll down and then select **Delivery Optimization**.

 12. On the Delivery Optimization page, verify that the **Allow downloads from other PCs** option is enabled.

-13. Select **PCs on my local network, and PCs on the Internet**.
+13. Select **Devices on the internet and my local network**.

 14. Scroll down and then select **Activity monitor**.
-Take note of the Download Statistics and Upload Statistics and then select **Back**.
+Take note of the Download Statistics and Upload Statistics and then select the **Delivery Optimization** link.

 15. In the navigation pane, select **Windows Update**.

-### Task 2: Change active hours and review applied updates
+### Task 2: Change active hours, review applied updates, and pause updates

-1. On the **Windows Update** page, select **Change active hours**.
+1. On the **Windows Update** page, select **Advanced options**.

-2. On the Change active hours page, verify that the current active hours are from 8:00AM to 5:00PM.
-Also notice that a message displays suggesting a change to the active hours.
-Select **Change**.
+2. On the **Advanced options** page, select **Active hours**.

+   > Verify that the current active hours are from 8:00AM to 5:00PM.

-3. On the Active hours window, change the Start time to 7:00AM and the End time to 8:00PM.
+3. Next to Adjust active hours, select **Manually** and then change the **Start time to 7:00AM** and the **End time to 8:00PM**.

-4. Select **Save** and then select **Back**.
+4. In the navigation pane, select **Windows Update**.

-5. On the **Windows Update** page, select **View update history**.
+5. On the **Windows Update** page, select **Update history**.

 6. Review the updates listed, and then select **Uninstall updates**.

 7. Review the updates listed in **Installed Updates**.
 Close **Installed Updates**.

-8. On the **View Update history** page, select **Back**.
+8. In the navigation pane, select **Windows Update**.

+9. Next to **Pause updates**, select the drop-down menu and select **Pause for 2 weeks**.

+   > Notice that the Windows Update indicator displays that updates are paused.
+You can also select **Resume updates** if needed.

-9. Close the **Settings** page.
+10. Close the **Settings** page.

-10. Sign out of SEA-WS3.
+11. Sign out of SEA-WS3.

-**Results**: After completing this exercise, you will have successfully configured and/or confirmed Windows Update settings.
+**Results**: After completing this exercise, you will have successfully validated and configured Windows Update settings.

 ## Exercise 2: Managing Feature and Quality Updates with Windows Update for Business

 ### Scenario

+Contoso uses Windows Update for Business to manage the updates for Windows 10 devices.

-You have been delegated the task to create Group Policy Objects to configure Windows Update for Business.
+You have been delegated the task to create Group Policy Objects to configure Windows Update for Business for your Windows 10 devices.
 Your first task is to determine how many deployment rings you will need and the associated Windows update settings based upon business requirements.
 You then need to configure a Group Policy object for each deployment ring.
-The Group Policy Objects will then be applied to organizational units by the Active Directory administrators at a later time.
+The Group Policy Objects will then be linked to organizational units by the Active Directory administrators at a later time.

 ### Task 1: Identify Windows Update for Business Requirements